mkorkmaz/mkorkmaz.github.io/about.md

 - 2011 : Started to work with Viveka
 - 2013 : Started to work with Efabrika
 - 2016 : Married
-- 2017 : Became father of lovely girl
+- 2017 : Became father of a lovely girl

 During these years he has developed enterprise applications for: